 Quick and Easy Turkey and Noodle Casserole

 One question I have been asked is can you make this with fresh turkey?
-Yes, just cook your chicken how you planned to and then shred the chicken and use it in this noodle casserole.
+Yes, just cook your turkey how you planned to, and then shred the turkey and use it in this noodle casserole.

 The sauce is condensed soup to help speed up your prep time even more.
 Add in your ingredients, mix well, and bake to bubbly perfection.
 Now, we use frozen vegetables because they are easy, and they keep their tender flavor once they get baked, and don’t end up mushy.

 Don’t like green beans, then leave them out.
 The beauty of this casserole is the versatility of it.
 You can swap and omit ingredients you don’t like.
 Sometimes we even add in canned mushrooms, it is truly finding what you have on hand and make it work.
 Or you can skip the vegetables altogether if you are not a fan.